What to Expect at a Classical Series Concert

 During the Concert

 A classical music concert provides you with an opportunity to experience the lush sounds of the orchestra as they wash over you in an acoustically superior environment.
-There is little that compares to being one of nearly 3,000 people enjoying a transcendental experience together in silence, leading to the eventual jubilation at the triumphant finish.
+There is little that compares to being one with your fellow music lovers enjoying a transcendental experience together in silence, leading to the eventual jubilation at the triumphant finish.
 Thus, it is an important part of the experience to remain silent and somewhat still during the performance.
 If for any reason you must leave your seat, please do so in between selections—preferably when the audience is applauding.
 This is especially important at the Terrace Theater because we have no center aisle.

 Still have questions?
 Call our box office at (562) 436-3203